 Whilst we continue our efforts to unlock this hotel as part of our sightseeing tours of Pyongyang, the absolute best we can do for now is to get you to the front gate of the compound for a photo.
 Something which only a few years ago wasn’t possible.
-Previously we could only get a perfect shot of the hotel from the Korean War Museum of from further down the road leading up to the structure.
-Open, or not the hotel is in fact, an iconic part of the Pyongyang skyline and indeed an essential part of the understanding of North Korean culture.
+Previously we could only get a perfect shot of the hotel from the Korean War Museum or from further down the road leading up to the structure.
+Open, or not the hotel is an iconic part of the Pyongyang skyline and an essential part of understanding North Korean culture.

 If the hotel does ever open, either in full or just for tourists to look inside, then Young Pioneer Tours will be at the forefront of Ryugyong based tourism!